ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       > It is better to leave this parameter with a "flexible" value to avoid worrying about putting a particular IP in several places.

     - `protected-mode`\
       Security option for restricting Valkey from listening in interfaces other than localhost.
-Enabled by default, is disabled with value `no` so Valkey can listen through the interface that will have the corresponding service's cluster IP assigned.
+Enabled by default, is disabled with value `no`.
+This way, Valkey can listen through the interface that will have the corresponding service's cluster IP assigned.

     - `port`\
       The default Valkey port is `6379`, specified here just for clarity.

     - `maxmemory`\
       Limits the memory used by the Valkey server.
-When the limit is reached, it'll try to remove keys accordingly to the eviction policy set in the `maxmemmory-policy` parameter.
+When the limit is reached, it tries to remove keys accordingly to the eviction policy set in the `maxmemmory-policy` parameter.

     - `maxmemory-policy`\
       Policy for evicting keys from memory when the `maxmemory` limit is reached.
-Here is set to `allkeys-lru` so it can remove any key accordingly to an LRU (Least Recently Used) algorithm.
+Here is set to `allkeys-lru`, enabling it to remove any key accordingly to an LRU (Least Recently Used) algorithm.

     - `aclfile`\
       Path to the file containing the Access Control List (ACL) specifying the users authorized to use this Valkey instance.
 The path specified is the default one, but it is specified here as a reminder of where it is.